Lindsey Buckingham – “Gift of Screws” (2008)

 Written Aug.
 15, 2008…

 This is one of the more underrated albums in history – at least the 1980s anyhow.
 It was only a modest seller at the time, with the title track a top 25 hit.
 These days it is probably mostly forgotten, which is very unfortunate.
 This album is probably Lindsey Buckingham’s best single effort and definitely needs to be heard again.
 Perhaps it was just too weird and arty for mainstream audiences back in 1984.
 Then again, probably not any more strange than some of the songs Prince was writing and having big hits with at the time, such as “When Doves Cry.”
-And like Prince, he is a complete auteur: writing, performing, producing and arranging.
-The studio is their ultimate playground.
-Unlike Prince though, Lindsey will work on an album for years at a time, whereas Prince could turn out a handful every year.
+And like Prince, Read the rest of this entry »

 Permalink Leave a Comment